 - Martin Smith admitted as a solicitor in 1996 and specialises in Crime, Road Traffic and Road Transport Law

-- Iqbal Singh Kang admitted as a solicitor in 2009 and specialises in Serious Crime and Road Traffic Law
+- Simon Harrison admitted as a solicitor in 2012 and specialises in Crime and Road Traffic Law

-The team is supervised by Mr. Delroy Henry, a senior director and barrister with over 20 years experience.
+The team is supervised by Mr. Mark Anderson, a principal solicitor of this firm with over 30 years experience.